Settings

 Mapping rolls them up to the right environment, so pass rates, volumes, and alerts reflect reality.

-Add or Edit an Environment
+Add or edit an environment

 1. Enter Name and a short Label used in chips and filters.